milo168/ECE209TimeStamp/index.md

   - They process audio using high-pass filter, and change it to sound-pressure level.
     - SyncWISE just filter the missing IMU data, and no such denoise pre-processings
   - For the 3-axis accelerometer data, they use the magnitude to represent it.
-    - SyncWISE uses the first principle component using PCA
+    - SyncWISE uses the first principle component using PCA.

 ------
 # Project Timeline (to be updated dynamically)